 • Consult a Healthcare Provider: If you’re unsure about your caffeine sensitivity, seek advice from a healthcare professional.

-• Experiment with Decaf Options: Consider trying decaffeinated coffee to see if it impacts your mood differently.
+• Experiment with Decaf Options: Consider trying Decaffeinated coffee to see if it impacts your mood differently.

 • Monitor Your Symptoms: Keep track of how coffee caffeine affects your mental state to make informed decisions.